TheMayaNutCompany/mayanut.github.io/README.md

 This repository contains the source for **The MayaNut Company** website — a fast, static, multi-page site built to introduce **MayaNut™ Flour**, a finely milled product made from the seeds of the Alicastrum tree (*Brosimum alicastrum*), and to support a clean, product-forward brand experience as the company grows.

-The goal is straightforward: visitors should quickly understand **what MayaNut™ is**, move naturally toward **products**, and then explore deeper supporting pages only if they want more detail.
+The goal is simple: visitors should quickly understand **what MayaNut™ is**, move naturally toward **products**, and explore deeper supporting pages only when they want more detail.

 ---

 ## Overview

-The website serves as:
+The site serves as:

-- a **product-first brand site** for The MayaNut Company
+- a **product-first brand website** for The MayaNut Company
 - an introduction to **MayaNut™ Flour** and the **Alicastrum** tree
-- a foundation for **recipes, education, and supporting content**
+- a foundation for **recipes, educational content, and supporting pages**
-- a static, performance-conscious site designed for **clarity, SEO, and long-term scalability**
+- a static, performance-conscious experience designed for **clarity, SEO, and long-term scalability**

 Primary fieldwork, nursery development, and long-term cultivation efforts are based in **South Florida, USA**.